Dallas Wings guard Paige Bueckers brings the ball up court against the Indiana Fever during a preseason game at Gainbridge Fieldhouse.

 Reigning WNBA Rookie of the Year Paige Bueckers poured in 20 points before halftime on 8-for-12 shooting and 4-for-6 from beyond the arc, finishing in just over 20 minutes.
 Maddy Siegrist put together an 18-point, 11-rebound double-double that included a one-legged jumper in the paint and a steady diet of off-ball cuts.
 Aziaha James chipped in 17 points off the bench while leading Dallas in steals (4) and plus-minus (plus-19) over a team-high 31 minutes.

 Six Wings reached at least 8 points.
 Indiana, by contrast, leaned almost entirely on Caitlin Clark for offense, with the second-year star scoring a game-high 21 points, 14 of them in the first quarter alone.
-The contrast in scoring distribution was the structural story of the night, a thinned-down Wings roster outproducing a Fever team with two perimeter stars by spreading the floor, feeding the post, and forcing Indiana into 17.4% shooting from beyond the arc.
+The contrast in scoring distribution was the structural story of the night.
+Indiana was held to shooting 40.0% from the floor and 17.4% shooting from beyond the arc.

 “It’s about doing the one-percenters every time, hitting bodies, boxing out, crashing, and not taking plays off,” Alanna Smith told Dallas Hoops Journal at Thursday morning’s shootaround.
 “When the shot goes up, it’s still live.
 So it’s just focusing on staying locked in for the entire possession.”